Multi-Dimensional Event Data in Graph Databases

 Entity creation and correlation may leave events of different entities unrelated if an event is not explicitly related to more than on entity.
-In our running example of BPIC17~\cite{BPIC2017}, events are tightly correlated to either an Application, Offer, or Workflow entity as shown in Fig.~\ref{fig:4_5_entities}(left).
-Deriving directly-follows relations per entity as in Sect.~\ref{sec:storing:df} leaves these entities disconnected.
+In our running example of BPIC17~\cite{BPIC2017}, events are correlated to either an Application, Offer, or Workflow entity as shown in Fig.~\ref{fig:4_5_entities}.
+Deriving directly-follows relations per entity as in Sect.~\ref{sec:storing:df} leaves their behaviors disconnected.